OWASP/Docker-Security/D04 - Secure Defaults and Hardening.md

 ## How can I find out?

+* Special attention is needed for your orchestration tool.
+There have been unprotected interfaces by (bad) design [6], [7]-[9].
 * You can always scan the system from the same network to see what is exposed in this LAN.
-In D03 it is described how to do that.
+D03 describes how to do that.
-* Better is to look into the system.
+* Better is to look onto the system.
-    * Host: Log into it with administrative privileges and see what's running using `netstat -tulpn | grep -v ESTABLISHED` or `lsof -i -Pn| grep -v ESTABLISHED`.
+    * Host: Log in with administrative privileges and see what's running using `netstat -tulpn | grep -v ESTABLISHED` or `lsof -i -Pn| grep -v ESTABLISHED`.
 This won't return the network sockets from the containers though.
-    * In a container you can use those commands as well if `netstat` or `lsof` is supplied by the image.
+    * In a container you can use those commands as well - if `netstat` or `lsof` is supplied by the image.
 * Any services might also be protected by the host-based firewall.
 What rules will be applied via default varies from host OS to host OS.
-As just reading the output from `iptables -t nat -L -nv` and  `iptables -L -nv` becomes in larger container environments quickly a tedious task, it's a good idea to also scan the LAN.
+As just reading the output from `iptables -t nat -L -nv` and  `iptables -L -nv` becomes in larger container environments quickly a tedious task.
+Thus here it's a good idea to also scan the LAN.

-#####FIXME: --> CIS

 ## References